 This is done by providing a public and private key pairing to prove each and every sent email has not been intercepted/modified during transit.

-Inbound: Seven Layer Filtering Process Before Email Arrives In Your Inbox
+Inbound: Multi-Pass Email Filtering Before Email Arrives At Your Inbox

-We perform a 7 layer spam and antivirus filtration for every single email that arrives into our system before it can arrive in your inbox.
+We perform a multi-layer spam and antivirus filtration for every single email that arrives.
+All steps occur before arrival in your inbox.

-If a large number of emails arrive simultaneously from a single IP, or are addressed to users that do not exist in our system, it could signify a spam attack, and the servers block the offending email.
-If the sending address is from a domain in our system but the mailbox does not exist, the servers block the email.
+When an email arrives the servers look for the senders IP from an aggregated blacklist system and may bounce or allow the email based on the sender IP status.
+If a large number of emails arrive simultaneously from a single IP or are addressed to users that do not exist in our system in what looks like a spam attack, our servers block the email.
+If the sending address is from a domain in our system but the mailbox does not exist (Phish), the servers block the email.

-Email is then scanned with Message Sniffer from ARM Research Labs.
-Message Sniffer relies on pattern recognition and machine learning technology to detect spam and malware.
+Each email is then scanned with ARM Research Labs Message Sniffer which uses pattern recognition and machine learning technology to detect spam and malware.
 It searches the entire message for spam and malware features, including:

 - obfuscation techniques